flexera-public/cbi-oi-kubecost-exporter/README.md

 ### Key Differences

-While [OpenCost Allocation API](https://www.opencost.io/docs/integrations/api#allocation-api) mirrors that of Kubecost's for the most part, there are a few key differences to be aware of:
+While [OpenCost Allocation API](https://www.opencost.io/docs/integrations/api#allocation-api) mirrors that of Kubecost's for the most part, however, there are a few key differences to be aware of:

 -   **Unsupported Parameters**: OpenCost does not support the following parameters:
     -   `idleByNode`